-Another thing is condensation!
+Another thing is the condensation!
 With the cold air outside and the warm air inside, this causes condensation on the windows.
 Over time, if not properly dealt with can cause mold issues.
 Therefore, purchasing a dehumidifier is very handy and helps prevent future mold issues.
+This is a must when your winter RV living.
 Also, we love using the Arm & Hammer moisture absorbers.
 We place these in the bedrooms, closet, bathroom, and can be put pretty much anywhere.

 6. Purchase an RV Skirt

 RV skirts are great, especially if you are going to experience snow.
 These skirts provide protection from wind and debris blowing underneath.
 They also insult the underbelly of your RV to help further prevent your tanks and pipes from freezing!